-Outside of the vegetable requirement, the Wahls diet closely resembles the standard Paleo diet, including organ meats, bone broth, spices and herbs, and organic, grass-fed, and wild-caught meat and seafood.
+Outside of the vegetable requirement, the Wahls diet closely resembles the standard Paleo diet.
+It includes organ meats, bone broth, spices and herbs, and organic, grass-fed, and wild-caught meat and seafood.
 Foods that are excluded include: gluten, eggs, dairy, refined oils, and processed food.

 The second variant of the standard Paleo diet, Paleo Autoimmune, is one modified for those suffering from autoimmune disease.
 It is a specialized version with an even larger focus on nutrient density and stricter elimination guidelines.
 Like the Wahls diet, Paleo Autoimmune aims to flood the body with nutrients, while avoiding foods that might be contributing to the disease.

 The biggest difference between the autoimmune and standard versions of Paleo is where the line is drawn between foods that are allowed and foods that aren’t.
 Those who are healthy are able to eat less optimal foods than those who are sick.
-So, in comparison to the standard diet, Paleo Autoimmune contains more health promoting foods high in nutrients, such as organ meat, seafood, and vegetables.
-While eliminating food allowed in the standard diet that stimulates the immune system or harms the gut environment, such as nightshades, eggs, nuts, seeds, and alcohol.
+So, in comparison to the standard diet, Paleo Autoimmune contains more health promoting foods high in nutrients.
+These include foods such as organ meat, seafood, and vegetables.
+It then eliminates food allowed in the standard diet that stimulates the immune system or harms the gut environment, such as nightshades, eggs, nuts, seeds, and alcohol.

 The Wahls and Paleo Autoimmune could be great options to improve your health conditions, but diet is always only part of the solution.
 How you respond to these diets will depend on your body and the other ways you take care of yourself.
 In the case of Dr. Wahls, exercise and neurological electrical stimulation was just as vital as diet.

-Many diets such as the low-FODMAP diet, specific carbohydrate diet, and Paleo Autoimmune are elimination diets, however, the Wahls diet is a permanent lifestyle change.
-So although you won’t be cutting out different food groups, seeing how your body responds, and possibly reintroducing them, you will be completely revamping how you eat.
+Many diets such as the low-FODMAP diet, specific carbohydrate diet, and Paleo Autoimmune are elimination diets.
+However, the Wahls diet is a permanent lifestyle change.
+So you won’t be cutting out different food groups, seeing how your body responds, and possibly reintroducing them.
+You will be completely revamping how you eat.
 Nevertheless, if you have a condition that isn’t progressing the way you’d like, the Wahls diet is definitely worth a try.